ianfmiller/covid19-burden-mapping/README.md

 #### We used a published estimate of the percent of severe cases resulting in a fatality (49%) to calculate the ratio of severe cases to severe cases resulting in death as (1/0.49).

 ### Healthcare system capacity
-#### Because we are modeling the burden of severe cases that will require intensive care, we only considered numbers of ICU beds.
+#### Because we are modeling the burden of severe cases that require intensive care, we only considered numbers of ICU beds.
 #### We counted only adult medical/surgical intensive care beds.
 #### We aggregated ICU bed data to the county level for simplicity, and to comply with data use policy.